 Thankfully, BG II is now available on Steam, re-mastered and enhanced.
 If you enjoy classical RPGs where the graphics aren’t the main offering, but instead the backdrop to story and decision then this game is an absolute must-try.

 The original PC offering of the legendary Fable series by Lionhead Studios.
-Unfortunately these games are no longer in development (fuck you Molyneux), however the original game is still just as enjoyable as ever.
+Unfortunately, these games are no longer in development (fuck you Molyneux), however, the original game is still just as enjoyable as ever.

 This game essentially had it all as far as RPGs go.
 Deep lore, great combat, moral decision making, the ability to interact with the characters in the game (marriage, murder, affairs, capitalism) and so much more.

 For us this is still one of the greatest RPGs of all time, and we can’t recommend it enough.
 No matter how old this game gets, it offers infinite replay value.
+You can check out our list of the best games like fable if you’ve already played this and want some more good times with silly RPG fun!

 Perhaps the greatest Fallout game ever, this is the game that really put the series on the map.
 While Fallout: New Vegas had charm, and Fallout 4 had better graphics, more content and crafting, there’s just something that they both missed that Fallout 3 captured for us perfectly.